 Fundraising collections are a common method of raising money for charities.
 There are many different forms of charitable collections and all have different rules associated with them.
-Two of the most common are:
+Below are the most common forms of collection.

-- house to house collection – going from door-to-door collecting money or items also requires a licence from us, unless a Home Office Exemption Order has been granted.
+House-to-house collection, or going from door-to-door collecting money or items, also requires a licence from us, unless a Home Office Exemption Order has been granted.

-- direct debit fundraising – is not currently licensable but a diary is held by us for Tenterden town centre.
-The Public Fundraising Regulatory Association hold the diary for Ashford town centre.
+Fundraising by direct debit is not currently licensable, but a diary is held by us for Tenterden town centre.
+The Public Fundraising Regulatory Association (PFRA) hold the diary for Ashford town centre.
 The PFRA can be contacted on 0207 401 8452.